Geonovum/Testbed-sensordata/introduction.md

 # Introduction

 Sensordata is becoming increasingly important in the Dutch public sector.
-Smart cities initiatives, citizen science projects as well as nationwide sensor networks for specific tasks (e.g. environmental monitoring) have been increasing the amount of sensordata available.
+Smart city initiatives, citizen science projects as well as nationwide sensor networks for specific tasks (e.g. environmental monitoring) have been increasing the amount of sensordata available.
 Being able to make sense of this data and combining data from diverse source in applications such as digital twins is increasing the need to standardize